 When Stan Lee created X-men, he envisioned a race of freak humans who hid their special powers in order to participate in human kind.
 Mutants were scorned and feared by regular humans who didn’t understand them.
 With this, Lee created an entire universe that surrounded a single trope or idea.
 This made humanity the protagonist and fear the villain and what it can do to people.
 Fear really can make us do terrible things to each other.

 This dangerous dance between friend and foe is not uncommon throughout literature.
 Know that Disney Inc. does own both Marvel and Star Wars now.
 A simple mouse began it all.
-This mouse grew to such great heights that it now owns an entire universe of
+This mouse grew to such great heights that it now owns an entire universe of make believe based on human fear.

 The storm rolls on and the world moves forward, but little does change the fight between good and evil.
 Luckily for most of us, the majority of hate incurs now in comic books, stories, and on play fields.
 However, hate always sits at the gates waiting for a chance to enter.